M5 is well placed

 At a declination of +02°04', it is visible across much of the world; it can be seen at latitudes between 72°N and 67°S.

-From London (click to change), it will be visible all night.
-It will become visible at around 22:28 (GMT) as the dusk sky fades, 31° above your south-eastern horizon.
+From London, it will be visible all night.
+It will become visible at around 22:27 (BST) as the dusk sky fades, 31° above your south-eastern horizon.
 It will be lost to dawn twilight at around 03:27, 32° above your south-western horizon.

-At magnitude 5.7, M5 is too faint to be seen with the naked eye from any but the very darkest sites, but is visible through a pair of binoculars or small telescope.
+At magnitude 6.0, M5 is quite faint, and certainly not visible to the naked eye, but can be viewed through a pair of binoculars or small telescope.

 The coordinates above are given in J2000.0.